How is memory organized in RimStone

 Each memory block (ID+Length+string+trailing null) is a memory allocated by standard C'd memory allocation, while memory table is a continuous block that's frequently cached to produce fast access to string's properties.

-Golf performs memory-safety check only at the entrance of a statement, meaning at input and output points (if needed).
-The actual implementation of any Golf statement does not use memory safety internally, because each is implemented in C as a memory safe algorithm to begin with.
+RimStone performs memory-safety check only at the entrance of a statement, meaning at input and output points (if needed).
+The actual implementation of any RimStone statement does not use memory safety internally, because each is implemented in C as a memory safe algorithm to begin with.
 Because vast majority (probably close to 100%) of the functionality and computation happens inside statements (for a typical web application), the actual cost of memory safety is very small.

 Copyright (c) 2019-2025 Gliim LLC.
 All contents on this web site is "AS IS" without warranties or guarantees of any kind.